kyrylo0605/wordpress/wp-content/plugins/bookly-responsive-appointment-booking-tool/readme.txt

 1. In *Bookly menu –> SMS Notifications*, click on "Register" in the login form on the left side of the page;
 2. Top up your balance by one of the standard $10, $25, $50, or $100 amounts (transaction processed by PayPal);
-3. To send scheduled notifications please execute the following command hourly with your cron: wget -q -O - http://[your-domain]/wp-cron.php
+3. If you use cron for scheduled notifications, make sure to update your cron settings by replacing the current command with the following: wget -q -O - http://[your-domain]/wp-cron.php
 4. Choose notification types and build your messages using shortcodes: tick a checkbox, and an editor field will open.
 Write the copy, format it as you like, and add personalized data using shortcodes that you’ll see just below the text edit window.

 To learn more, please visit our [Help Center](https://support.booking-wp-plugin.com/hc/en-us/articles/212411289?utm_campaign=wp_FAQ&utm_medium=cpc&utm_source=WP_ORG).

 = I want to learn more about all Bookly features. =

 You can find more details about Bookly Pro features [here](https://www.booking-wp-plugin.com/features/?utm_campaign=wp_FAQ&utm_medium=cpc&utm_source=WP_ORG) (paid version requires the Bookly Pro add-on).
 Check out our [video tutorials](https://www.youtube.com/channel/UCO4v4UcvU43enNcHU8BN5XA?utm_campaign=wp_FAQ&utm_medium=cpc&utm_source=WP_ORG) about main Bookly features.

 = How do I suggest a feature for future versions of Bookly? =